MaslovaEV/testsj/TestSJDocs/source/SJ_Overview.rst

 **CEP** (Complex Event Processing) is a general concept describing software systems that are used for sophisticated processing of streams of events.

-**Stream** is unbounded series of events organized in the chronological way.
+A **stream** is unbounded series of events organized in the chronological way.

 General Concepts
 ----------------------